OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 It is also convenient to access the next or previous element from the "current" one.

-The next step is to define the ADT for a list object in terms of a set of operations on that object.
+Now we can define the ADT for a list object in terms of a set of operations on that object.
-We will use an interface
-to formally define the list ADT.
+We will use an interface to formally define the list ADT.
 ``List`` defines the member functions that any list implementation inheriting from it must support, along with their parameters and return types.

 True to the notion of an ADT, an interface does not specify how operations are implemented.
-Two complete implementations are presented later in this section, both of which use the same list ADT to define their operations, but they are  considerably different in approaches and in their space/time tradeoffs.
+Two complete implementations are presented later in later modules, both of which use the same list ADT to define their operations.
+But they are  considerably different in approaches and in their space/time tradeoffs.

 The code below presents our list ADT.
 The data values stored are assumed to be of type ``Object``.
-Languages that support templates (C++) or generics (Java) could put more control on the element types, but we will keep this presentation simple by just using the ``Object`` type.
+Languages that support templates (C++) or generics (Java) could put more control on the element types, but we will keep this ADT simple by just using the ``Object`` type.
-The comments given in interface below describe what each member function is intended to do.
+The comments given with each member function describe what it is intended to do.
-However, some explanation of the basic design is in order.
+However, an explanation of the basic design should help make this clearer.
 Given that we wish to support the concept of a sequence, with access to any position in the list, the need for many of the member functions such as ``insert`` and ``moveToPos`` is clear.